sporksmith/objgraph/README.md

 ## Status

 This is currently a sketch for discussion and analysis.
-It needs more review and testing to validate soundness, and so far the performance benefit vs just using `Arc` appear to be marginal. e.g. see https://github.com/sporksmith/objgraph/issues/2#issuecomment-1126967984.
-(It may be worth also building `RootedRefCell` to compare it to `RefCell` and `Mutex`, but I'd expect the performance tradeoff to be similar)
+It needs more review and testing to validate soundness.

 There is also a lot of room for ergonomic and performance improvements for this to work well as a general-purpose crate.